glhewett/middleman-bootstrap-template/README.markdown

-This is a template middleman site that uses bootstrap.
+This is a template middleman blog that uses bootstrap.
+This is the basis for my own public blog/journal.

-### TODO

-* Put it into a middleman template layout
-* Demonstrate how to override bootstrap variables using sass